wavelet-lab/osmoweb-tools/README.md

 [OsmoWeb-Tools](https://github.com/wavelet-lab/osmoweb-tools) is a repository with helper tools for integrating Osmocom’s mobile communication stack into web backends.

 ## Description
-These tools provide scripts to build, manage, and monitor Osmocom components in a Debian-based environment.
+These tools provide scripts to build, manage, and monitor Osmocom components across different Linux distributions.

 **Repository structure:**
 ```